-The organisational security policies are defined in the PP [8], section 4.3 Organisational Security Policies, no other organisational security policies are added.
+The organisational security policies are defined in the PP [8], section "5.3 Organisational Security Policies" and "9.4 Organisational security policies", no other organisational security policies are added.

 4.3 Assumptions

 The TOE environment is highly variable.
 In general, the TOE is assumed to be in an uncontrolled environment with no guarantee of the TOE's physical security.